-We generate annual subscription revenues from the deployment of ShotSpotter Flex on a per-square-mile basis.Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are typically sold on a subscription basis, each with a customized deployment plan.
+We generate annual subscription revenues from the deployment of ShotSpotter Respond on a per-square-mile basis.
+Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are typically sold on a subscription basis, each with a customized deployment plan.
 Our ShotSpotter Connect solution is also sold on a subscription basis.
-As of September 30, 2020, we had ShotSpotter Flex,ShotSpotter SecureCampus and ShotSpotter SiteSecure coverage areas under contract for approximately 770 square miles, of which 758 square miles had gone live.
-Coverage areas under contract included 113 cities and 13 campuses/sites worldwide across the United States, South Africa and the Bahamas, including three of the ten largest cities in the United States.
+We expect our ShotSpotter Investigate solutions will be as well.
+As of March 31, 2021, we had coverage areas under contract in 120 cities and 11 campuses/sites worldwide across the United States, South Africa and the Bahamas, including three of the ten largest cities in the United States.

 As a result of the COVID-19 pandemic, work-from-home and travel ban policies designed to protect the health of employees, and related government-mandated restrictions, our ability to deploy customer solutions since mid-March 2020 has been adversely impacted.
 While this disruption is currently expected to be temporary, there is considerable uncertainty around the magnitude or duration.

-While we intend to continue to devote resources to increase sales of ourShotSpotter SecureCampus, ShotSpotter SiteSecure, ShotSpotter Labs andShotSpotter Connect solutions, we expect that revenues from our ShotSpotter Flex solution will continue to comprise a substantial majority of our revenues for the foreseeable future.
+While we intend to continue to devote resources to increase sales of our solutions, we expect that revenues from our ShotSpotter Respond solution will continue to comprise a substantial majority of our revenues for the foreseeable future.
 ShotSpotter Labs projects are generally conducted in coordination with a sponsoring charitable organization.
 These projects may or may not be revenue-producing.
 When they are revenue-producing, they will generally be sold on a cost-plus basis.
-As such, ShotSpotter Labs projects will normally produce gross margins significantly lower than our ShotSpotter Flex solutions.
+As such, ShotSpotter Labs projects will normally produce gross margins significantly lower than our ShotSpotter Respond solutions.
 Additionally, in early 2020, we added new pricing programs for Tier 4 and 5 law enforcement agencies (those with fewer than 100 sworn officers) that allow them to contract for our gunshot detection solutions to cover a footprint of less than three square miles, using standardized coverage parameters, at a discounted annual subscription rate.